Medium modifications to jet angularities using SCET with Glauber gluons: Jet angularity Distributions in the medium

 \section{Jet angularity Distributions in the medium}

-In this section, we discuss medium modifications on angularity distributions.
-To set the stage, we first discuss the medium modified jet function and write it in terms of the in-medium splitting function, same as is done for the vacuum case.
-Next, we discuss the evaluation of medium parameters such as temperature ($T$), system size ($L$), and mean free path ($\lambda_g$); for two centrality bins, i.e., $0-10$\% and $10-30$\% using the initial state Glauber model~\cite{Miller:2007ri}.
-Finally, we present our results for the differential distributions and their ratios (PbPb/pp) for various jet parameters.
+In this section, we first discuss the medium-modified angularity jet function obtained from the medium-induced splitting functions.
+Next, we discuss the assumptions about the QGP medium that we use for the evaluation of medium parameters, such as temperature ($T$), system size ($L$), and mean free path ($\lambda_g$).
+These quantities are relevant for medium-induced splittings.
+We show these parameters for two centrality bins, i.e., $0-10$\% and $10-30$\%, obtained using the Glauber model~\cite{Miller:2007ri}.
+Finally, we present our results for the medium-modified angularity distributions and their ratios with the pp baseline (PbPb/pp) for various jet parameters.